We are:

 Photo: Harmen De Jong

-• Treasurer, Co-founder
+• Co-founder

 As Flori has a background of gender dysphoria and medical transition themself, these themes are well known to them from both a medical and personal perspective.
 Besides their studies, they have been engaged in feminist and queer activism, having organized several festivals and workshops in the Amsterdam area.
-Flori’s mission is to make the healthcare system more accessible and culturally adequate, in particular for those who otherwise often experience stigmatization.
+Flori’s mission is to make the healthcare system more accessible and adequate, in particular for those who otherwise often experience stigmatization.

-In their free time they like to play football, to draw and paint, and to go snowboarding when possible.
+In their free time they like to play football, to draw and paint, and to go snowboarding (when possible).

 flori.sintenie@treatitqueer.org